uber/crumb/README.md

 }
 ```

-You can find the complete implemented version of this example under the `:sample:plugins-compiler`
+The complete implemented version of this example can be found under the `:sample:plugins-compiler`
 directory.

 There's also an example `experiments-compiler` demonstrating how to trace enum-denoted experiments
 names to consumers.

-### Packaging
+## Packaging

 If compiling into an Android app, you probably want to exclude the crumbs from the APK.
 You can do
 so via the `packagingOptions` closure: